P-p-H-d/mlib/README.md

 By default, the macro prints an error message and aborts the program: handling non-trivial memory errors can be hard, testing them is even harder but still mandatory to avoid security holes.
-So the default behavior shall be rather conservative.
+So the default behavior is rather conservative.

-Moreover a good program design should handle a process entire failure (using for examples multiple processes for doing the job) so even if a process stops, it shall be recovered.
+Moreover a good program design should handle a process entire failure (using for examples multiple processes for doing the job) so even if a process stops, it should be recovered.
 See [here](http://joeduffyblog.com/2016/02/07/the-error-model/) for more information about why abandonment is good software practice.